StuartRiffle/YellowLISP/README.md

 The interpreter works in the normal way: it parses source into an AST of variant nodes, encodes that AST into CONS cells, and then evaluates them.
 Lexical scoping is implemented by keeping a stack of symbol overrides as EVAL calls itself.

-Square brackets and parentheses are interchangeable.
-I like brackets better because you don't have to press shift to type them, and I can read code more easily for some reason.
+Square brackets and parentheses are interchangeable, but need to match each other.
+I like brackets better because you don't have to press shift to type them.

 Garbage collection is mark-and-sweep, and considers everything that's in the global scope, or referenced by the function scopes of the current callstack, to be reachable.
 If GC fails to free at least 10% of the cell table capacity, the table is expanded by 1.5x, to avoid situations where an almost-full cell table triggers GC over and over again.